In C++ a CLASS is a data type that groups data and functions under a single name and represents a concept or entity from the real world.

 C++ supports inheritance, which allows creating a new class based on an existing class, and polymorphism, which allows using methods from base and derived classes flexibly.

-We will cover these concepts in the rest of the course
+We will see these concepts in the remainder of the course

 Practical Examples